shahad-99/fortran-lab/README.md

-# Fortran Laboratory Assignments
+# Fortran Programming Lab Assignments

-This repository contains a collection of Fortran programs and subroutines developed as part of a computational methods laboratory course.
+This repository contains a collection of Fortran programs and subroutines developed as part of a Fortran Programming Lab course.
 The code demonstrates various numerical algorithms and data structures implemented in Fortran.

 ## 📁 Repository Structure